Holiday Gifts

 Shana Tova from Jerusalem, and best of luck preparing for a meaningful High Holiday season!

-Step 1: Preparing for Elul
+Step 1: The Spiritual Preparations of Elul

 Elul is the month that precedes Rosh Hashanah.
 The main custom during Elul is hearing the shofar each morning, except on Shabbat.
 Many people will go to morning prayers at their synagogue to hear the shofar, while others prefer to do it themselves at home for themselves and their family.
 The blast of the shofar is meant to wake us up and prepare us for the approaching holidays of Rosh Hashanah and Yom Kippur.